Information Security Charter

 Covered Transaction: an electronic financial or administrative transaction for which HHS has developed standards under the HIPAA Transactions and Code Sets Regulations, as more particularly described in the HIPAA Rules at 45 CFR 162.

-Data: all items of information that are created, used, stored or transmitted by OMG community for the purpose of carrying out the institutional mission of designing and developing and all data used in the execution of OMG’s required business functions.
+Data: all items of information that are created, used, stored, or transmitted by OMG for the purpose of carrying out the mission of designing and developing and all data used in the execution of OMG’s required business functions.

 Data Owner: as defined in Section III(D) of this Charter

 DHCP: Dynamic Host Configuration Protocol, which is a Network protocol that enables a Server to automatically assign an IP address to a Network enabled device from a defined range of numbers (i.e., a scope) configured for a given Network.